jraq/itrellis-homework-assignment/README.md

 ```
 # Interface: Web UI (SPA)

 create-react-app was used to generate the application.
 React, React-router, React-strap are used for the interface.
 The application has three pages and four components.
-The pages are an add to-do page, a list view, and a details view for the selected to-do.
-The list view item is the final component, which displays a to-do in the list item.
+React router handles the routing for the pages.
+The pages are a list view, details view, and add to-do page.
+The list view item is the final component, which displays a to-do in the list component.